tenstorrent/tt-metal/docs/source/libraries/tensor.rst

 device management layer of TT-Metal.

 This will be the future plan.
-For now, the ``ttlib`` Python module is a unified Python interface that provides both ttDNN and the Tensor library.
+For now, the ``ttlib`` Python module is a unified Python interface that provides both TT-DNN and the Tensor library.

 Tensor API through ``ttlib``
 ==============================